 Some of the information we will need to know includes:

 - Whether you received Zostavax.
 Most patients with claims likely received a shingles vaccine between 2006 and 2016, and they likely received it from a pharmacist.

 - Whether you had serious side effects or complications in the months after receiving the vaccine.
-Patients who experienced a new shingles outbreak after the vaccination, or loss of vision, loss of hearing, lung injury, cardiac injuries, brain inflammation (encephalitis), some autoimmune diseases, post herpetic neuralgia pain (severe nerve pain), may have injuries that were caused by Zostavax.
+Patients who experienced a new shingles outbreak after the vaccination or serious complications such as loss of vision, loss of hearing, lung injury, cardiac injuries, brain inflammation (encephalitis), some autoimmune diseases and postherpetic neuralgia pain (severe nerve pain) may have injuries that were caused by Zostavax.
 To be eligible, you must not have had these injuries before being vaccinated with Zostavax.